swarmstack/swarmstack/README.md

 - _When installing behind a required web proxy, see [Working with swarmstack behind a web proxy.md](https://github.com/swarmstack/swarmstack/blob/master/documentation/Working%20with%20swarmstack%20behind%20a%20web%20proxy.md)_

-- _For documentation on using LDAP for authentication with swarmstack, see [Using LDAP.md](https://github.com/swarmstack/swarmstack/blob/master/documentation/Using%20LDAP.md)_

 - _Instructions for updating swarmstack are available at [Updating swarmstack.md](https://github.com/swarmstack/swarmstack/blob/master/documentation/Updating%20swarmstack.md)_

 - _To deploy and monitor your own applications on the cluster, see [Adding your own applications to monitoring.md](https://github.com/swarmstack/swarmstack/blob/master/documentation/Adding%20your%20own%20applications%20to%20monitoring.md)_